tommasomoretti/nameless-analytics/README.md

   - **Anonymous Tracking Mode** (with `respect_consent_mode` disabled): Track all events with redacted `user_id`, `client_id`, and `session_id` when `analytics_storage` is denied.

   By default, no PII data are tracked.

+- **First-party data context**\
+  Cookies are served from GTM Server-side in a first-party context, and user data are saved in your own Google BigQuery dataset.

 ### ⚡️ Performances